i3-hackathon/bmw-php-sdk/README.md

 Update an Entity
 ----------------

-If you want to update and save an entity, you need to first load the entity from the API, make your changes, and then save it back.
+If you want to update and save an entity, you need to first load the entity from the API, make your changes, and then post it back.
 Typically only the owner of an entity will be authorized to save changes and not all properties of an entity will be editable (for example, for an App, only the Name and Description properties can be changed).

 ```php
 // ...